allegro/blog/_posts/2023-01-15-dynamic-workload-balancing-in-hermes.md

 Usually, when we deploy our application in the cloud, we have to predefine the number of instances and the amount of resources (e.g. CPU, memory, etc.) that should be allocated to it.
 Unless we use a mechanism that adjusts these values on a per-instance basis, each instance will receive an equal share of the available resources.
-Now, let’s take a look at the CPU usage of each _consumer_ from one of our Hermes production clusters using the workload balancer, which does not account for the disproportions between subscriptions:
+Now, let’s take a look at the CPU usage of each _consumer_ from one of our Hermes production clusters using the workload balancer which does not account for the disproportions between subscriptions:

 [![Initial CPU usage](/img/articles/2023-01-15-dynamic-workload-balancing-in-hermes/cpu_before.png)](/img/articles/2023-01-15-dynamic-workload-balancing-in-hermes/cpu_before.png)